metacpan/metacpan-cpan-extracted/distros/A/AsposeCellsCloud-CellsApi/README.md

 - Import/Export: Facilitates importing data from various sources into spreadsheets and exporting spreadsheet data to other formats.
 - Security Management: Offers a range of security features like data encryption, access control, and permission management to safeguard the security and integrity of spreadsheet data.

-## Feature & Enhancements in Version 24.5.1
+## Feature & Enhancements in Version 24.6

 Full list of issues covering all changes in this release:

-- Add merge queries method for loading data of data transformation.
+- Optimize load data function of data transformation.
-- Optimize chart data model.
+- Optimize the data conversion applied steps.

 ## Support file format